mattlee821/000_thesis/README.md

 synthesis of over 2,000 MR analyses supported results from the meta-analyses and many findings from the observational literature.
-There was evidence from the narrative synthesis that many metabolites, predominantly lipids, are associated with adiposity.
+There was evidence from the narrative synthesis that many metabolites, predominantly lipids, are associated with adiposity. <br>

 Within the Avon Longitudinal Study of Parents and Children (ALSPAC), evidence for an effect of body mass index (BMI), waist hip ratio (WHR), and body fat percentage (BF) on up-to 230 predominantly lipid based